The Best Things to do in Frankfurt: Top-Rated Tourist Attractions

 That's One Way for an Apple a Day

 250 years ago, a grape phylloxera decimated the local vineyard's wine production.
-Adapting to the pests liking for grapes, apples were shown to be unaffected by the parasites and hey presto, apple wine became a thing.
+Adapting to the pests liking grapes, apples were shown to be unaffected by the parasites, and hey presto, apple wine became a thing.

 Frankfurt Apple Wine jug and glass